An Introduction to String Diagrams for Computer Scientists

 \begin{example}[Corelations] After seeing the last few examples, it is natural to wonder: spans are to relations as cospans are to \emph{what}?
 The answer is \emph{equivalence relations}, also known as \emph{corelations} in this context~\cite{CF}.
 It turns out that we can organise equivalence relations into a SMC.
-In fact, they can be organised into a hypergraph category, in fact.
+In fact, they can be organised into a hypergraph category.

 A corelation $C\from X\to Y$ is an equivalence relation (\emph{i.e.} a reflexive, symmetric and transitive relation) over $X+Y$.
 Given two corelations $C\from X\to Y$ and $D\from Y\to Z$, their composition $C\poi D \from X\to Z$ is defined by glueing together equivalence classes from $C$ and $D$ along shared elements.
 To define it formally, we temporarily rename $C.D$ the usual composition of relations (\emph{cf.} Example~\ref{ex:relational-sem}) and let $R^*$ be the transitive closure of a relation $R$; then $C\poi D $ is the restriction of $C\cup D\cup (C.D)^*$ to elements of $X+Z$.
 Intuitively, two elements $a$ and $b$ are in the same equivalence class of $C\poi D$ if there exists some sequence of elements of $X+Y+Z$, that are equivalent either according to $C$ or $D$, starting with $a$ and ending with $b$.
 The disjoint sum of sets can be extended to corelations to give a monoidal product.
 It is moreover symmetric with symmetry given by $\sem{\sym^v_w} = \{\{(x,1),(x,2)\}x\in \sem{v}\}\cup \{\{(y,1),(y,2)\} y \in\sem{w}\}$.
 Once more, we can interpret the Frobenius monoids that define hypergraph categories in this SMC---for a generator $v$ of our signature, let